MicrosoftDocs/trace-processor-docs/trace-processor/quickstart.md

     This time, you should see a list command lines from all processes that were executing while the trace was being recorded.

-## Using TraceProcessor

-To process a trace, call [TraceProcessor.Create](xref:Microsoft.Windows.EventTracing.TraceProcessor.Create%2A).
-The core interface is [ITraceProcessor](xref:Microsoft.Windows.EventTracing.ITraceProcessor), and using this interface involves the following pattern:

-1. First, tell the processor what data you want to use from a trace
-2. Second, process the trace; and
-3. Finally, access the results.

-Telling the processor what kinds of data you want up front means you do not need to spend time processing large volumes of all possible kinds of trace data.
-Instead, [TraceProcessor](xref:Microsoft.Windows.EventTracing.TraceProcessor) just does the work needed to provide the specific kinds of data you request.

-## Recommended project settings

-There are a couple of project settings we recommend using with TraceProcessor:

-1. We recommend running exes as 64-bit.

-    The Visual Studio default for a new C# .NET Framework console application is Any CPU with Prefer 32-bit checked.
-The default for .NET Core may already have the recommended setting.

-    Trace processing can be memory-intensive, especially with larger traces, and we recommend changing Platform target to x64 (or unchecking Prefer 32-bit) in exes that use TraceProcessor.
-To change these settings, see the Build tab under Properties for the project.
-To change these settings for all configurations, ensure that the Configuration dropdown is set to All Configurations, rather than the default of the current configuration only.

-2. We suggest using NuGet with the newer-style PackageReference mode rather than the older packages.config mode.

-    To change the default for new projects, see Tools, NuGet Package Manager, Package Manager Settings, Package Management, Default package management format.

 ## Next Steps

-In this quickstart, you accessed process command lines from an ETW trace.
-Now, you have an application that can access data from traces.
+In this quickstart, you created a console application, installed TraceProcessor, and used it to access process command lines from an ETW trace.
+Now you have an application that accesses trace data.

- Process information is just one of many kinds of data that can be stored in an ETW trace.
+Process information is just one of many kinds of data stored in an ETW trace that your application can access.

-The next step is to learn about the other [data sources](data-sources.md) TraceProcessor can access.
+The next step is to [look closer at TraceProcessor](tutorial.md) and the other data sources it can access.